Martin O'Malley: In popular culture

+O'Malley appeared in the film Ladder 49 as himself.
+He is a War of 1812 buff.
+History Channel's 2004 documentary First Invasion: The War of 1812 featured him in a segment regarding the British attack on Baltimore in 1814.
+He also appeared in the 2014 Travel Channel documentary The War of 1812 Trail.
+In 2019, he appeared on Ireland's The Late Late Show to discuss his love of Shane MacGowan's music.

+Honors

+The University of Galway awarded him an honorary degree in 2008.

 Personal life

 O'Malley met his wife, the former Catherine "Katie" Curran, in 1986 while they were both in law school.
-At the time, he was working on Barbara Mikulski's U.S. Senate campaign and she was working on her father J. Joseph Curran Jr.'s campaign for Attorney General of Maryland.
+At the time, he was working on Barbara Mikulski's U.S. Senate campaign and she was working on her father J. Joseph Curran Jr.'s campaign for attorney general of Maryland.
 They were married in 1990 and are the parents of four children, Grace, Tara, William and Jack.
 Before the 2006 election, O'Malley's father-in-law, Joseph Curran, citing his age and his long career, decided not to seek re-election for attorney general, preventing any conflict of interest that might arise in having O'Malley as governor.

+Religion

 O'Malley is a Catholic, who was educated in Catholic schools and was described by The Washington Post in 2015 as "a pray-every-morning, church-every-Sunday believer."
-He often travels to the West of Ireland and NUI Galway awarded him an honorary degree in 2008.

-In November 2019, O'Malley encountered acting deputy secretary of the Department of Homeland Security, Ken Cuccinelli II, in a Capitol Hill bar and confronted him with what The Washington Post reported one witness described as a "shame-invoking tirade" centering on the Trump administration’s immigration policies.